 Sadly this is where most of us mess up.
 The Lord cannot exalt us, honor us before our enemies or ensure overflowing provision in times of storms unless we save both the battle and vengeance for him.
 Jesus also commanded his disciples to love their enemies and pray for those who persecute them, (Matthew 5:44).

-May be there are some of you here today who haven’t fully experienced God’s shepherdly care in your life yet and you might wonder why?
-I said in the beginning of this message that the Shepherd metaphor refers to God’s relationship with his covenant children.
+Maybe there are some of you here today who haven’t fully experienced God’s shepherdly care in your life yet and you might wonder why?
+I said at the beginning of this message that the Shepherd metaphor refers to God’s relationship with his covenant children.
 You may ask me what does it mean to be a covenant child and how can I become one?

 Animal sacrifices were supposed to accomplish